marcelotpcosta/pritunl-vpn-gcp-terraform/README.md

   cd terraform-pritunl-vpn
   ```

-3. Rename the `terraform.tfvars.txt` to `terraform.tfvars`, fill the variables values and save it.
+3. Rename the `terraform.tfvars.example` to `terraform.tfvars`, fill the variables values and save it.
 Note that the `variables.tf` file contains the list of variables used by tfvars configuration file.

 - `credentials`: The path to your GCP service account key file.
 See [GCP Service Account Creation](https://cloud.google.com/iam/docs/service-accounts-create)
 - `project_id`: Your GCP project ID.
 See [Creating and managing projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects)